Rock Island County Circuit Chief Judge Walter Braud has ordered the Rock Island County Courthouse be demolished.

 Braud also wrote that the proposed demolition is in compliance with state environmental regulations, after a notice of intent and stormwater pollution prevention plan were filed with the Illinois Environmental Protection Agency in December.

-Judge mentioned the lawsuit brought by Rock Island-based architect Italo Milani that had saught to block demolition.
+Judge mentioned the lawsuit brought by Rock Island-based architect Italo Milani that had sought to block demolition.
 That suit was dismissed in December by Circuit Court Judge James Conway.
 Braud says the deadline for Milani to appeal has passed.

 No date has yet been set for demolition.
 It is pending a permit from the City of Rock Island.
 Rock Island Mayor Mike Thoms has said the City will not issue a demolition permit until he receives approval from the state.